ProcStack/procstack.github.io/docs/ProjectsLinks/pxlmancer.htm.md

-# pxlmancer
+# Pxlmancer :: Drawing App

 [pxlmancer](https://procstack.github.io/pxlmancer/index.htm) 2014-2019

     A full drawing/painting app on desktop, a fun fidget toy on mobile.

-Languages - JavaScript & JQuery
+Languages - JavaScript, JQuery, & PHP

+Solo written 14264 lines of JavaScript, ground up only using jquerry's oddness.

 Note : The main site is currently having some https certificate issues.
 I'll be fixing it soon.